 WHEREAS. the State College Contracts Law, N.J.S.A.
 18A:64-52 et seq., authorizes college Boards of Trustees to approve waivers of the public bid process for procurement of specified goods and services in furtherance of the missions agreements have met the criteria for award without public bid under the provisions of N.J.S.A.
-18A:64-56; therefore, be it that the Stockton University Board of Trustees authorizes the President or RESOLVED.

-WHEREAS. the Board of Trustees finds the following purchases, contracts and the President's designee to enter into a contract with the vendors indicated below, under the bid waiver provisions of the State College Contracts Law.
+18A:64-56; therefore, be it the President's designee to enter into a contract with the vendors indicated below, under the bid waiver provisions of the State College Contracts Law.